joshbrew/graphscript/docs/Service.md

     customChildren?:{ //modify child routes in the tree based on parent conditions
         [key:string]:(child:Route, childRouteKey:string, parent:Route, routes:Routes, checked:Routes)=>Route|any|void
     },
+    sharedState?:boolean, //share state between services? default is true, graphs have independent states at the base
     [key:string]:any
 };

 //these are the same as trees except they can turn get or post into operators,
 // this makes more sense when the http server is involved but you can specify any